sommerfeld-io/.github/docs/development-guide.md

 We integrate code changes from all developers at least once per day.
 This frequent integration ensures that our software is thoroughly tested and checked with everyone's changes on a daily basis.

-We work with short lived (feature) branches.
+We work with short lived (feature) branches (if needed).
 But we won't hide work on separate branches for longer than a working day before integrating them together.

 We don't merge the `main` branch into our feature branches to make them live longer!
 This is not a way to integrate everyone's changes into a single source of truth and prevents us from determining the releasability of our software.